ilgea/todolist-react-typescript/README.md

 ## Objective

-Build a TodoList App using ReactJS.
+Build a TodoList App using ReactJS + Typescript.

 ### At the end of the project, following topics are to be covered;